GeReV/yagbe/README.md

    Since some things were still unclear, I went to watch the rendering part in The Ultimate Game Boy Talk (linked above).

    While it clarified even more bits about the topic, it seems more changes are required.
+5. Programming the audio system was actually fairly straightforward, with a few interesting challenges, like trying to get the timing of the channels right, and figuring out how to translate from the variable sample rate of the Game Boy system to a constant sample rate of 48000Hz.

+   The audio still sounds harsh compared to that produced by Emulicious.
+My guess is that they either use something other than "pure" square waves, or have further processing, perhaps the high-pass filter mentioned in the docs has that affect.
+6. At the time of writing this point, it seems to me that the last remaining major issue has something to do with the timings of the rendering system, which is still not fully clear from all the documentation I've read so far.

+   Considering finally taking a shortcut at this point and look into other source codes of emulators for this, but yet to be determined.